skienzmatishun/rippreport/content/p/look-in-the-mirror/index.md

   llm_score: 75
   recency_score: 0.14890915527650286
   rank: 10
+summary: High-ranking state prosecutors turned a blind eye while a prominent senator pocketed hundreds of thousands in spill disaster funds.
+Financial audits and legislative records detail how political kingmakers protected their cronies from criminal prosecution.
+  How long will voters allow this blatant self-dealing to govern the state?
 ---
 Only 17% of the registered voters in the state, voted in the senate primary.
 Fairhope had only 14% vote.